AdobeStock_80029212-1

 Tencom pricing quote

-Finally, safety factors must be considered as well; in particular, it is important to select insulating materials that have high levels of fire resistance so that dangerous sparks cannot start a fire if one component fails or comes into contact with another material during normal operation.
-When all these considerations are taken into account, electrical substations can be designed and built using the best possible materials for efficiency and safety.
+Finally, safety factors must be considered; in particular, select insulating materials with high fire resistance so that sparks do not ignite if a component fails or contacts another material during normal operation.
+When all these considerations are taken into account, electrical substations can be designed and built with the best possible materials to ensure efficiency and safety.

 FRP for Electrical Substations